christysoso/capstone/README.md

 ```

 ## Knex/MySQL
-This project currently uses mock data from a MySql database using Knex.
+This project currently uses mock data from a MySql database named capstone using Knex.
 Please run the following in order to use see the mock data.

 ```
 cd
 client

-npx knex:migrate latest
+npx knex migrate:latest
 npx knex seed:run
 ```